asthasharma98/SMS-Spam-Classifier-Deployment/README.md

 ### Future work

-- improve model performance.
+- Improve model performance.
-- try to collect more samples of text messages with the help of users input.
+- Try to collect more samples of text messages with the help of users input.